 Sittin’ On The Dock Of The Bay

-Less than 60 miles separate Kotor and Dubrovnik, making the Pearl of the Adriatic an ideal starting point for this Montenegrin road trip.
+Fewer than 60 miles separate Kotor and Dubrovnik, making the Pearl of the Adriatic an ideal starting point for this Montenegrin road trip.
 Just don’t panic when you cross the border—the uninspired Yugoslav-era high rises of Herceg Novi aren’t symptomatic of what’s ahead.

 The Secret Garden

-Take a short detour off the water’s edge to the village of Morinj, where an unforgettably atmospheric lunch awaits you at Konoba Ćatovića Mlini.
+Take a short detour off the water’s edge to the village of Morinj, where an atmospheric lunch awaits at Konoba Ćatovića Mlini.
 Owned and operated by the same family for more than 200 years, this traditional Balkan restaurant specializes in fresh fish, meats, cheeses, and homemade wines—and a patio oasis on which to enjoy them (85338 Morinj, follow signs from town).

 Say Hi To Your Brother Tito!

-Back on the road, close your eyes as you pass the unfortunate communist architecture of the Hotel Teuta in Risan—and do your best not to linger in beautiful Perast, the quaint hillside village you’ll see again tomorrow.
-For now, your destination is the old city of Kotor, a tiny unspoiled gem nestled in the bay’s southeasternmost reaches.
+Back on the road, close your eyes as you pass the unfortunate communist architecture of the Hotel Teuta in Risan—and do your best not to linger in beautiful Perast, the hillside village you’ll see again tomorrow.
+For now, your destination is the old city of Kotor, a tiny unspoiled gem in the bay’s southeasternmost reaches.

 With centuries of history that have seen the Illyrians, Romans, Serbs, Venetians, Austrians, and Yugoslavs as settlers, this fortified city is a joy to behold.
-Upon entering the central Sea Gate, look above you to read the words of Marshal Josip Broz Tito, the controversial authoritarian leader who ruled Yugoslavia from 1953 until 1980—and whose death spurred its unraveling.
+Upon entering the central Sea Gate, look above you to read the words of Marshal Josip Broz Tito, the authoritarian leader who ruled Yugoslavia from 1953 until 1980—and whose death spurred its unraveling.
 A loose translation reads: “We do not need other people’s things, and we do not give our own.”